-QUALIFICATIONS LLB, BComm

-EXPERIENCE Appointed Chairman in May 2007.
+QUALIFICATIONS LLB, BComm EXPERIENCE Appointed Chairman in May 2007.
 Board member since May 2007.
 John has practiced as a lawyer continuously since his admission in 1977.
 In 1985 he established his own firm, J.A.
 Fillmore & Co.
-That firm continues under his control today as a boutique legal firm providing advice and services to a range of business enterprises both within and outside Australia.
-John is Chairman or director of a number of unlisted companies in agriculture, financial services, investment, property and several private companies.
-John holds a Bachelor of Commerce and Bachelor of Laws degrees from the University of Melbourne and is a fellow of the Tax Institute of Australia.
+Th firm continues under his control today as a boutique legal firm providing advice and services to a r of business enterprises both within and outside Australia.
+John is Chairman or director of a numbe unlisted companies in agriculture, financial services, investment, property and several private com John holds a Bachelor of Commerce and Bachelor of Laws degrees from the University of Melbour dmission in 1977.
+In 1985 he established his own firm, J.A.
+Fillmore & Co.
+That control today as a boutique legal firm providing advice and services to a range oth within and outside Australia.
+John is Chairman or director of a number of griculture, financial services, investment, property and several private companies. ^f Commerce and Bachelor of Laws degrees from the University of Melbourne and is a fellow of the Tax Institute of Australia.
+2,220,000 ordinary shares in Metminco Limited and 1,099,999 options to acquire shares.